 The pupils, staff and governors are very proud of our school and we hope that this website will allow you to see why.
 We look forward to having the opportunity to meet you in person.

-Schools have been tasked with providing facilities for all pupils in Years 7 and 8 to be given a rapid flow test to detect any pupils who may be asymptomatic for coronavirus.
+Schools have been tasked with providing facilities for all pupils in middle or secondary schools to be given 3 lateral flow tests to detect any pupils who may be asymptomatic for coronavirus.
 The following slides and information is to give you information about the testing and how it will work.
+All parents will have recieved a letter outlining the return to school arrangements and the link for giving consent for testing.
+You can access this letter by clicking here.

 The mass testing taking place at the school will be undertaken in line with the guidelines set out by the DfE (Department for Education) and PHE (Public Health England).
 It is being undertaken as part of the NHS Test and Trace strategy.
 At St. Mary's C.E.
 Middle School, the testing will be undertaken in three ways: